 Most of the produce will be purchased from Bedouin that still use local methods to dry and preserve food, this will include dried meats, fish, locally grown veg, herbs, fruit and cheese.
 We may also buy goats from local shepherds and cook the meat in the fire.
 Bread will be plentiful and freshly made (if you want to learn how to make local bread, your guides will be delighted to teach you).
 Expect plenty of dates and home-made energy mix to keep your legs going during the day.
 All of the expedition food has already been ordered as it not only has to be dried but first planted, grown and picked.

-Please advise Secret Compass in advance of any dietary requirements and bear in mind that, although every effort would be made to accommodate different diets, this may not always be possible due to the minimalist nature of the expedition.
+Please advise Secret Compass in advance of any dietary requirements and bear in mind that, although every effort would be made to accommodate different diets, this may not always be possible due to the minimalist nature of the expedition, in particular those on a gluten-free or vegan diet should consult Secret Compass before booking to discuss options.
 The coffee we drink will be the traditional green coffee that is roasted and ground around the fire.
 It is a brave person who declines the offer of coffee from a Bedouin.
 Black tea and herbal tea (with lots of sugar) are also on offer.

 Dave Lucas is an experienced Secret Compass leader, Dave has spent over 85 months on expeditions in 85+ countries from Europe and Asia to Africa and Latin America.
 He thrives on exploring unclimbed areas of the world and has climbed new routes in dozens of countries.
 To Dave, the climbing is the ‘icing on the cake’.
 The real ‘fruit and nut mix’ is made from the people you meet, the animals you encounter, the sights you see and the wonderful food you eat.
 Dave’s adventures have been on the National Geographic Channel and on Sky TV; in four books; and in seven magazines.
 He has been recognised by the Royal Geographic Society (RGS) and has been a fellow of the RGS since his mid-twenties.
 Dave inspires others by speaking about his adventures at numerous public speaking events.
 Just one of his many adventures was climbing new routes to explore a ruined inaccessible Ethiopian palace for gold, treasure and legends.
 Dave lives for adventure and this combined with his professional manner and experience has resulted in his being a very sought after expedition guide.